f80dev/metaplex/ARCHITECTURE.md

 #[derive(Clone, BorshSerialize, BorshDeserialize, Debug)]
 pub struct AuctionManagerSettings {
     /// The safety deposit box index in the vault containing the winning items, in order of place
-    /// The same index can appear multiple times if that index contains n tokens for n appearances (this will be checked) pub winning_configs: Vec<WinningConfig>,
+    /// The same index can appear multiple times if that index contains n assets for n appearances (this will be checked) pub winning_configs: Vec<WinningConfig>,

     /// The participation config is separated because it is structurally a bit different,